Staurakios (eunuch)

-Staurakios (Σταυράκιος, sometimes Latinized Stauracius; died 3 June 800) was a Byzantine Greek eunuch official, who rose to be one of the most important and influential associates of Byzantine empress Irene of Athens.
+Staurakios (Σταυράκιος, sometimes Latinized Stauracius; died 3 June 800) was a Byzantine Greek official and court eunuch.
+He rose to be one of the most important and influential associates of Byzantine empress Irene of Athens.
 He effectively acted as chief minister during her regency for her young son, Emperor Constantine VI in 780–790, until he was overthrown and exiled by a military revolt in favour of the young emperor in 790.
 Restored to power by Constantine along with Irene in 792, Staurakios aided her in the eventual removal, blinding, and possible murder of her son in 797.
 His own position thereafter was threatened by the rise of another powerful eunuch, Aetios.
 Their increasing rivalry, and Staurakios's own imperial ambitions, were only resolved by Staurakios's death.

 Biography

 First minister under Irene's regency

 15th-century fresco showing Empress Irene and Emperor Constantine VI presiding over the final session of the Seventh Ecumenical Council (Second Council of Nicaea), which first overturned Iconoclasm.

 Staurakios emerged into prominence in 781, when Irene, as regent for her infant son Constantine VI, appointed him to the post of logothetes tou dromou, the Byzantine Empire's foreign minister.
 Already holding the high court rank of patrikios, through this appointment Staurakios became, in the words of the chronicler Theophanes the Confessor, "the foremost man of his day and in charge of everything" for most of Irene's subsequent reign.
 This appointment was part of Irene's consistent policy to rely on eunuch officials as ministers and generals, in large part the result of her distrust towards the established generals of her late husband, Leo IV (r.
 775–780) and his father Constantine V (r.
 741–775).
 The generals, intensely loyal to the Isaurian dynasty and its vehemently iconoclastic policies, could threaten her own position: already a few weeks after Leo IV's death, Irene had foiled a palace plot to put his surviving brother, the Caesar Nikephoros, on the throne.

 Resentment at Staurakios's appointment to this powerful post is given by the Byzantine chroniclers as the reason for the (initially secret) defection of the prominent Armenian strategos of the Bucellarian Theme, Tatzates, to the Arabs in 782.
 This was a critical blow to the Byzantines, who at that time had almost succeeded in encircling the invading army of the future Caliph Harun al-Rashid (r.
 786–809).
 On Tatzates's suggestion, Harun asked for negotiations, but when the imperial envoys, including Staurakios, arrived, they were seized and held as hostages.
 At this point, Tatzates and his men publicly went over to the Caliph.
 Staurakios and the other envoys were released only when Empress Irene accepted the Caliph's harsh terms for a three-year truce, including the annual payment of an enormous tribute of 70,000 or 90,000 gold dinars and the handing over of 10,000 silk garments.